Pinho17/TinDog/README.md

-TinDog is a dating app for dogs
+TinDog is a concept website for a dating app for dogs built with HTML CSS and Bootstrap